 Overview for Marijuana Possession Exceeding 20 Grams in FL

-Florida Statute § 893.13 states if a person is in constructive or actual possession of marijuana, he or she is committing an illegal offense.
-The penalties regarding marijuana possession are highly dependent on the amount possessed.
-A person possessing more than 20 grams of cannabis will face a third degree felony.
+Florida Statute § 893.13 states if a person is in constructive or actual possession of marijuana, he or she is committing a crime.
+The penalties regarding marijuana possession are depend on the amount possessed.
+A person possessing more than 20 grams of cannabis will face a third degree felony charge.

 The penalties for a third degree felony in Florida include:

-Florida law regards possession under two types, actual and constructive.
+There are two types of possession, actual and constructive.
 Actual possession of a controlled substance refers to the drug being within "ready reach."
-This means that the drug is on your person in some way, in your hand, pocket, purse, or wallet.
+This means that the drug is on or very near your person, for example in your hand, pocket, purse, or wallet.

-What this means in simple terms is you do not have to have marijuana on you to be charged with possession.
-Prosecutors may charge you with possession if the drugs are found within your vicinity.
+Simply stated, you do not have to have marijuana on you to be charged with possession.
+Prosecutors may charge you with possession if the drugs are found near you, but they will then need to prove in court that you have knowledge and dominion and control over the drugs.

 Some defenses in felony cannabis possession cases can include, but are not limited to: